-How to Find Transportation Around Europe on a Budget
+How to Find Transportation in Europe on

 Getting to Europe or getting around Europe would seem rather simple when it comes to budget transportation options, but there are actually many subtle nuances.
 Little decisions such as a date, an hour, one city versus another, one season versus another and, especially, which mode of transportation can change your European travel budget by hundreds.